-According to the Ontario Native Literacy Coalition, the Ojibwe peoples called October's full moon the Mskawji Giizis, or the Freezing Moon, as the weather changes and first frosts occur at this time.
-Cree people called it Pimahamowipisim, or the Migrating Moon, as in northeastern North America, many bird species start migrating south for the winter in October.
-In the Pacific Northwest, the Tlingit called the lunation of October the Big Moon, while the Haida called the month the Ice Moon, according to the "Tlingit Moon and Tide Teaching Resource" published by the University of Alaska Fairbanks.
+According to the Ontario Native Literacy Coalition, the Ojibwe people called October's full moon the "Mskawji Giizis," or the Freezing Moon, because October is when the first frosts occur.
+Cree people called it "Pimahamowipisim" (Migrating Moon), as in northeastern North America, many bird species start migrating south for the winter at the time of this moon.
+In the Pacific Northwest, the Tlingit called the October full moon "Dís Tlein" (Big Moon), while the Haida called the moon "Kalk Kungaay," or the Ice Moon, according to the "Tlingit Moon and Tide Teaching Resource" published by the University of Alaska Fairbanks.

-In the Southern Hemisphere, the days are getting warmer and longer in October.
-The Māori of New Zealand described the lunar months in September to October as Whiringa-ā-nuku, which means, "The Earth has now become summer, and the sun has acquired strength," according to the Encyclopedia of New Zealand."
+In the Southern Hemisphere, October means days are getting warmer and longer.
+The Māori of New Zealand called the lunar months of October to November (measured from new moon to new moon) "Whiringa-ā-rangi," meaning, "It has now become summer, and the sun has acquired strength," according to the Encyclopedia of New Zealand.